Freshfields - The Inside View

 Recruitment

 Freshfields recruits lawyers with many different talents and values individuality.
 The firm’s ability to offer diverse skills locally and across international borders ensures clients have the very best advice possible.
-Freshfields operates a summer program for US law students in its Boston, New York, Washington D.C., San Francisco/Silicon Valley, and London offices.
+Freshfields operates a summer program for US law students in its Boston, New York, Washington D.C., and San Francisco/Silicon Valley offices.

 Our ten-week summer associate program is designed to introduce summer associates to life at the firm.
 Our summer associates choose Freshfields for the opportunity to work with, learn from and be mentored by best-in-class lawyers in an entrepreneurial, collaborative, and inclusive environment.

 The Recruiting Committee and assigned mentors work together to ensure each summer associate has access to great projects and a well-balanced workload.
-New York summer associates are encouraged to try work from all of our different practice areas, and we are flexible in terms of accommodating associates who have a narrower focus and those who want to try a bit of everything.
+New York and California-based summer associates are encouraged to try work from all of our different practice areas, and we are flexible in terms of accommodating associates who have a narrower focus and those who want to try a bit of everything.
 Washington, DC summer associates join either the Antitrust team or the Litigation team.
-Silicon Valley/San Francisco summer associates can try either Litigation, Corporate or Executive Compensation.
+Boston summer associates join the Corporate team.
+At the conclusion of the summer program, New York and California summer associates are given offers into either our Corporate or Litigation groups.

 We offer robust professional and technical skills training to new and experienced associates, and each practice group conducts ongoing formal trainings to ensure that associates are getting the skills they need.
 The firm has a suite of local and global training programs.
 Summer associates attend practice group overviews and participate in a wide variety of workshops such as deposition training, legal writing, negotiation skills, client pitch and relationship development.